 - Piara Waters: Nearly 20 minutes south of Perth is where you will find leafy streets, plenty of parks, new schools and more amenities that every family looks for in their neighbourhood.

 - Lakelands: This recently developed suburb is close to Mandurah and only a kilometre from the beach.
-Many first home buyers have chosen to build their family home, but there aren’t many rental properties available (at the time of writing, there are only 4).
+Many first home buyers have chosen to build their family home, but there aren’t many rental properties available (at the time of writing, there are only 6).
 There’s already a huge shopping centre, a new public secondary school, and the freeway nearby.
-Plus, there new train station will be opening 2023.
+Plus, the new train station opened in 2023.

 Investors